 Code examples: code/ Practice project: Project 02.
 Agent-readable workspace

-You got serious about harness engineering, created an AGENTS.md, and packed every rule, constraint, and lesson learned you could think of into it.
-Three months later it's bloated to 600 lines.
-And now the agent performs worse — on simple bug fixes it spends tons of context processing irrelevant deployment instructions; critical security constraints buried at line 300 get ignored outright; three contradictory code style rules means the agent picks one at random each time.
+You got serious about harness engineering — good for you.
+You created an AGENTS.md and packed every rule, constraint, and lesson learned you could think of into it.
+One month later the file bloated to 300 lines, two months 450 lines, three months 600 lines.
+Then you notice the agent's performance is actually getting worse — on a simple bug fix, the agent burns tons of context processing irrelevant deployment instructions; a critical security constraint buried at line 300 gets ignored outright; three contradictory code style rules mean the agent picks one at random each time.

 Core Concepts